 Students – connect to eduroam with your Crimson email address and myBama password

 Faculty and staff – connect to eduroam with your myBamausername@ua.edu email address and password

-Once a user connects a wireless device to the eduroam network at UA, that device is then eligible to connect to over 600 eduroam campuses across the country.
-Visiting students, professors and staff from other institutions may also connect to the UA network using their home credentials.
-Eduroam is available in 89 countries.
-Learn how to get connected, and be sure to check out our wifi tips and tricks below.
+Once a user connects a wireless device to the eduroam network at UA, that device is then eligible to connect to over 600 eduroam campuses across the country!
+Eduroam is also available in 89 countries.

 Steps to Connect

 - From the list of available networks, choose eduroam.

 - When prompted, enter your email@example.com or firstname.lastname@example.org email address and password, click submit.

 - Read and agree to the network acceptable use agreement.
 Choose to “Trust” the network.

 If you were previously connected to another on campus network such as UA-Guest or UA-WPA2, first “forget” those networks before connecting to eduroam.
 To forget a network, visit your network settings, and select the option to forget the network.
 Additional instructions are provided below by device type.

 - Setup on Android Devices